Converting waste to energy

 Incineration

-Once everything that can be reused or recycled is removed, we can burn what’s left in tightly controlled conditions to generate energy.
+Once everything that can be reused or recycled is removed, we can burn what’s left in tightly controlled conditions to recover energy.
 By burning waste, known as Refuse Devised Fuel, we reduce the amount that gets put into landfill or needs exporting for treatment.

 Biffa's landfill site for capturing methane